Chocolate4U/Iran-v2ray-rules/README.md

   Contains IP addresses of Microsoft and Azure Platform.

 - `geoip:bing`
-  Contains IP addresses of Bing and Bingbot.
+  Contains the IP addresses of Bing and Bingbot.

 - `geoip:github`
   Contains IP addresses of GitHub.

 - `geoip:facebook`
-  Contains IP addresses of Meta ecosystem, including Facebook, Instagram and WhatsApp.
+  Contains IP addresses of the Meta ecosystem, including Facebook, Instagram and WhatsApp.

 - `geoip:twitter`
   Contains IP addresses of Twitter (now called X!).